GitLwnc/GitLwnc.github.io/_pages/about.md

 * _Can we manipulate the propagation of desiccation cracks to create specific patterns on micro and nano scales?_

-Now, I am trying to integral cutting-edge insights from **optical experimental techniques** (e.g., digital image correlation, micron CT, high-speed photography, etc.) **elastic-plastic fracture mechanics**, **phase transition theory in statistic physics**, and **fractal theory** to explore the physics of crack initiation and propagation, as well as the key underlying mechanism and statistic properties of desiccation crack pattern.
+Now, I am trying to integral cutting-edge insights from **optical experimental techniques** (e.g., digital image correlation, micron CT, high-speed photography, etc.), **elastic-plastic fracture mechanics**, **phase transition theory in statistic physics**, and **fractal theory** to explore the physics of crack initiation and propagation, as well as the key underlying mechanism and statistic properties of desiccation crack pattern.

 I've included my publication list here.
 If you are interested in my research, please get in touch with me via email (yhyang@hnu.edu.cn) or [WeChat](../images/wechat.jpg).